Subsumption architecture: Overview

-Subsumption architecture is a control architecture that was proposed in opposition to traditional AI, or GOFAI.
+Subsumption architecture is a control architecture that was proposed in opposition to traditional symbolic AI.
 Instead of guiding behavior by symbolic mental representations of the world, subsumption architecture couples sensory information to action selection in an intimate and bottom-up fashion.

 It does this by decomposing the complete behavior into sub-behaviors.
 These sub-behaviors are organized into a hierarchy of layers.
 Each layer implements a particular level of behavioral competence, and higher levels are able to subsume lower levels (= integrate/combine lower levels to a more comprehensive whole) in order to create viable behavior.
 For example, a robot's lowest layer could be "avoid an object".
 The second layer would be "wander around", which runs beneath the third layer "explore the world".
 Because a robot must have the ability to "avoid objects" in order to "wander around" effectively, the subsumption architecture creates a system in which the higher layers utilize the lower-level competencies.
 The layers, which all receive sensor-information, work in parallel and generate outputs.
 These outputs can be commands to actuators, or signals that suppress or inhibit other layers.